-- 2. Main Towns

-- 3. Key Service Centres

-- 4. Service Villages

-- 5. Other Villages

-- decreases at each level of this hierarchy.
+6.3 The scale of development generally decreases at each level of this hierarchy.
 However, within the Norwich Policy Area well located and serviced settlements have, in some instances, been identified for a larger scale of growth than their rural counterparts.
-Large-scale mixed-use developments in the Norwich Policy Area are provided in a major urban extension in the Old Catton, Sprowston, Rackheath, Thorpe St Andrew growth triangle, and at Cringleford, Easton/Costessey, Hethersett, Long Stratton and Wymondham.
+Large-scale mixed-use developments in the Norwich Policy Area are provided [in a major urban extension in the Old Catton, Sprowston, Rackheath, Thorpe St Andrew growth triangle and] at Cringleford, Easton/ Costessey, Hethersett, Long Stratton and Wymondham.